jfricano/StreamOtter/pm/dev-notes/api.md

 ## III.
 ConnectionResilienceManager API

-For the Connection Resilience aspect of your library, focusing on implementing automatic reconnection strategies for WebSockets is essential.
+StreamOtter implements automatic reconnection strategies for WebSockets.
 This feature ensures that temporary network issues or brief disconnections don't interrupt the service, providing a seamless experience for the end-users.
-Here's how you might design an API to manage connection resilience:

 #### 1. Configuration